UedaTakeyuki/mh-z19/README.md

 Please refer detail about my argument as [Is the undocumented TT value on the responses of command 0x86 really related to the ambient temperature?](https://github.com/UedaTakeyuki/mh-z19/wiki/Is-the-undocumented-TT-value-on-the-responses-of-command-0x86-really-related-to-the-ambient-temperature%3F).

 ### Use specific serial device.
-In case you should use specific serial device insted of Raspberry Pi default serial device which this library automatically select, for example in case to need to use /dev/ttyUSB0 for **FT232 usb-serial converter** as [issue#12](https://github.com/UedaTakeyuki/mh-z19/issues/12), you can specify serial device by **--serial_device** option as follows:
+In case you should use specific serial device instead of Raspberry Pi default serial device which this library automatically select, for example in case to need to use /dev/ttyUSB0 for **FT232 usb-serial converter** as [issue#12](https://github.com/UedaTakeyuki/mh-z19/issues/12), you can specify serial device by **--serial_device** option as follows:

 ```
 sudo python -m mh_z19 --serial_device /dev/ttyUSB0